ebellocchia/bip_utils/README.md

 using the correspondent methods.
 If keys are derived in the wrong level, a *RuntimeError* will be raised.\
 The private and public extended keys can be printed at any level.

-**NOTE:** only Bitcoin and Bitcoin testnet are supported, but it can be extended with other coins.
+**NOTE:** currently only Bitcoin, Litecoin, Dogecoin (and related test nets) and Ethereum are supported, but it can be easily extended with other coins.

 **Code example**